guettli/git-tips/README.md

 ); done | sort -r | head
 ```

-## Think outside the box

-Your local git repo is just a simple directory.
-Sometimes it is easier to just
-use `cp -a my-repo my-repo2` to create a copy of your git repo.

-Now you can checkout branch1 in one git repo, and branch2 in the second git
-repo.

-I do that when implementing a non trivial refactoring.
-Then I can open my branch
-in one editor and the main branch in a second.
-In VSCode I use the Peacock
-plugin to change to color of the main branch, to easily distinguish between
-both.

 ## Merging some parts of a different branch

 I like [Meld](https://meldmerge.org/), which is a visual diff and merge tool.

 Imagine I changed several parts in a file.
-Now a realize that some parts are
+Now a realize that some parts are good, and should stay,
-good, and should stay, and some parts should get removed again.
+and some parts should get removed again.

 I am on a feature-branch which was created from "main".